karenpayneoregon/deconstructing-samples/readme.md

 }
 ```

 Each of the above examples perform the same operations with varying ways to return data.
-The first should be avoided unless it’s never going to fail.
+The first should be avoided unless itâ€™s never going to fail.
 To be honest, the second is what an uneducated coder might come up with and is not recommended.
 The final two are personal choices along with showing we can return information and name them like local variables.

 Suppose we want to simply check success and not access the exception in regards to the last example?
 We can use a [discard](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/functional/discards).

 ![x](assets/discard.png)

-# Deconstructing non-tuples for classes/models
+## Deconstructing non-tuples for classes/models

 This feature is great, but it is actually not limited to just tuples - you can add deconstructors to all your classes.
 Using the following syntax we can return and deconstruct only the information needed for an operation.
 The benefit is not needing to return all properties of a model and that there may be several different operations needing different sets of data.